auraphp/Aura.Router/README.md

 ?>
 ```

-Note that if there are closures in the route definitions, you will not be able
+Note that if there are closures in the _Route_ objects (e.g. for `isMatch()`
-to cache the routes; this is because closures cannot be represented
+or `generate()`), you will not be able to cache the routes; this is because
-properly for caching.
+closures cannot be serialized properly for caching.
+Consider using non-closure
+callables instead.

 [Aura.Dispatcher]: https://github.com/auraphp/Aura.Dispatcher